BillWang1018/musick-client/README.md

 - `lib/pages/echo_page.dart`
 	- Simple echo/chat UI
 	- App bar title can be customized (used after login for `welcome! <userid>`)

+- `lib/pages/room_chat_page.dart`
+	- Room messaging with draggable media pane
+	- Sending any YouTube link shows an "Open in player" button; player docks at the top and can be resized/closed
+	- Timestamps in messages (e.g., `03:32` or `1:02:05`) add a "Jump" button that seeks the current video without reloading

 - `lib/pages/supabase_auth_page.dart`
 	- Supabase sign-in UI